platformsh/platformsh-docs/docs/src/frameworks/drupal8/redis.md

 Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
 Also review the `README.txt` file that comes with the redis module, as it has a great deal more information on possible configuration options.
 For instance, you may wish to not use Redis for the persistent lock if you have a custom module that needs locks to persist for more than a few seconds.

 The example below is intended as a "most common case".
-(Note: This example assumes Drupal 8.8 or later.
-It also works with Drupal 9.0 and later.)
+(Note: This example assumes Drupal 8.8/Drupal 9.0 and later.)

 {{< note >}}
 If you do not already have the Platform.sh Config Reader library installed and referenced at the top of the file, you will need to install it with `composer require platformsh/config-reader` and then add the following code before the block below: